corbinq/apex/README.md

-YAX is a comprehensive software toolkit for analysis of molecular quantitative trait loci (xQTLs), such as mRNA expression or methylation levels.
-It performs cis and trans analysis, single- and multiple-variant analysis, and single-study and meta-analysis.
+YAX is a toolkit for analysis of molecular quantitative trait loci (xQTLs), such as mRNA expression or methylation levels.
+It performs cis and trans analysis, single- or multiple-variant analysis, and single-study or meta-analysis.

-We have conducted extensive benchmarking and simulation experiments to ensure that YAX is accurate, efficient, and scalable for small and large sample sizes; [**see benchmarking**](/yax/doc/benchmarking/) for further details.
+We have conducted benchmarking and simulation experiments to ensure that YAX is accurate, efficient, and scalable for small and large sample sizes; [**see benchmarking**](/yax/doc/benchmarking/) for further details.

 To install YAX from source or download precompiled binaries, [**see installation guide below**](#installation).
 Notable features include